Home Extensions – Build Up or Build Out?

 When building up, there is no need for digging a new foundation.
 Instead, the old foundation will be strengthened to accommodate the extra weight.
 When building up, you must hire a professional so that it is done right.

-The main reason why many homeowners prefer building up is because it utilizes space.
+The main reason why many homeowners prefer building up is that it utilizes space.
 You don’t have to say goodbye to your backyard or garden.
 All you need to do is find the right guys for the job and come up with the best plan.

 Unfortunately, some towns in the UK have a limit for the maximum height for houses.
 You need to ensure that you don’t exceed this limit.
 You will also have to come up with a staircase plan.